gruntwork-io/gruntwork-installer/README.md

 painful.

 We believe we can do better by writing our scripts and binaries in a standardized way, and including a minimal tool that streamlines the process of downloading and installing them.
+Also, installation should be streamlined no matter what platform (Windows, MacOS, Linux) you're on.

 Indeed, our goal is to make installing Gruntwork Script  Modules as easy as installing a typical package using `apt-get`, `yum`, `npm`, or similar tools.
+We would have just used these existing tools, but none offer multi-platform compatibility.
-And since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Gruntwork Script Module.
+Finally, since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Gruntwork Script Module.

 ### How `gruntwork-install` Works